sclevine/agouti/index.md

 ###Notes

-- A new `*agouti.Selection` can be created from a `*agouti.Page`, an existing `*agouti.Selection`, or an existing `*agouti.MultiSelection` using the `Find*`, `First*`, and `All*` methods defined on either type.
+- A new `*agouti.Selection` can be created from a `*agouti.Page`, an existing `*agouti.Selection`, or an existing `*agouti.MultiSelection` using the `Find-`, `First-`, and `All-` methods defined on either type.
-- The `*agouti.Selection` methods are very versatile.
-They support selecting and asserting on one or more elements by CSS selector, XPath, label, button text, and/or link text.
+- The `*agouti.Selection` methods support selecting and asserting on one or more elements by CSS selector, XPath, label, button text, and/or link text.
 A selection may combine any number of these selector types.
 - The Agouti matchers (like `HaveTitle` and `BeVisible`) rely only on public `*agouti.Page` and `*agouti.Selection` methods (lke `Title` and `Visible`).
 - Gomega's [asynchronous assertions](http://onsi.github.io/gomega/#making-asynchronous-assertions) such as `Eventually` may be used to wait for the page to load.
 This is especially useful for testing JavaScript-heavy web applications.
 - As your test suite grows, it's liable to get slow.
-Ginkgo makes it easy to parallelize your test suite by spreading different `It`s across multiple test processes, and Agouti supports this.
+Ginkgo makes it easy to parallelize your test suite by spreading different `It` blocks across multiple test processes, and Agouti supports this.
 We can make the above example support parallel tests by spinning up the app-server in the `BeforeEach` on a port unique to the Ginkgo node that is running the test: `StartMyApp(3000+GinkgoParallelNode())`.
-Now you can run the tests in parallel with `ginkgo -p`.
+After adjusting the corresponding URLs in the `It` block, you can run the tests in parallel with `ginkgo -p`.
 For more on test parallelization see the [Ginkgo docs on the topic](http://onsi.github.io/ginkgo/#parallel-specs).
-- The [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package contains actions that will immediately fail the running test if they are not successful.
-This can reduce the number of `Expect(...).To(Succeed())` assertions.
-It also re-declares some of the Ginkgo blocks.
-For instance, `It` becomes `Scenario`.
+- While using many `It` blocks that each create and destroy a `*agouti.Page` is an effective way to parallelize your tests, it can actually slow your test suite down if you don't need this parallelization.
+Calling `agoutiDriver.NewPage()` and `page.Destroy()` in your `BeforeSuite` and `AfterSuite` blocks (or using a few large `It` blocks with many `By` blocks) can eliminate the overhead of creating a new WebDriver session for each test.

 ##Reference

 Agouti is fully documented using GoDoc.
-See [`agouti`](http://godoc.org/github.com/sclevine/agouti), [`matchers`](http://godoc.org/github.com/sclevine/agouti/matchers), and [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl).
+See [`agouti`](http://godoc.org/github.com/sclevine/agouti) and [`matchers`](http://godoc.org/github.com/sclevine/agouti/matchers).

+The [`api`](http://godoc.org/github.com/sclevine/agouti/api) package provides low-level access to the WebDriver.
+It currently does not have a fixed API, but this will change in the near future (with the addition of adequate documentation).

 More extensive documentation (with more examples!) coming soon.